Make French Vanilla Ice Cream at Home

 Custard base with egg yolks for rich color and texture

-The custard method heats milk and cream with a vanilla bean or paste, then blends it slowly into whisked yolks.
-This tempering step prevents curdling and yields a cohesive mixture that coats the back of a spoon.
+The custard process heats milk and cream with vanilla bean or paste, then slowly incorporates that warm dairy into whisked yolks (tempering) so the eggs don’t scramble.
+The result is a cohesive mixture that thickens enough to coat the back of a spoon and holds up better in the freezer without relying on commercial stabilizers.

 Why the extra steps (tempering and cooking) are worth it

-• Temper yolks slowly to avoid scrambling and ensure smooth texture.
+Temper yolks gradually to avoid scrambling and ensure a silkier final mixture.

-• Consistent churning in your cream maker adds controlled air while cooling the mixture.
+Consistent churning in your ice cream maker adds controlled air while cooling the mixture, creating fine microcrystals and a smooth mouthfeel.

-Extra minutes on the stove add body, flavor lift from the vanilla bean or extract, and longer storage stability.
-Choose the style by use: custard for ultra‑creamy scoops and sundaes; quick mix for speed and lighter texture.
+Extra minutes on the stove develop body and lift vanilla aroma (bean or paste during heating; extract can be added off heat).
+Choose the style by use: custard for ultra‑creamy scoops and sundaes; Philadelphia for speed and a lighter end result.

 French Vanilla Ice Cream Recipe Ingredients You’ll Need for Silky, Classic Flavor